mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 In this article, we will talk about:

-* the package structure of the service client
+* the module structure of the service client
 * the API contracts in protobuf
 * the code generation
 * the data conversion